ayushgta/faa/002_seating_bull.md

 # Seating Bull

 We should be able to tell the economies of resort towns (especially relatively isolated ones) by their air traffic.
 Particularly, the number of seats on planes in a given day/week/month/year should be able to tell us how much air capacity there is to get there and over time.

 We get from Flights to the registered aircraft via the plane's tail number and particular aircraft to aircraft model via the aircraft model code, we can know the number of seats on a given plane.

-Adding up these seats should give us the total air capacity going into or out of a city at any given time.
+Adding up these seats should give us the total air capacity going into or out of a city at any giventime.

 Looker's flights database has 3 tables that need to be combined to give us this data.
 Flights, Aircraft and Aircraft Models.

 flights -> aircraft-> aircraft->model-> # seats.

 These relations were setup when the flight Looker was built so we don't need to other then select the measure.

 ## Let's count seats.